Modern-day stress can cause hair loss conditions and the practice of yoga can conquer stress.

 Posture and general musculature are improved through yoga.
 This can be beneficial, in different ways, for people who are already exercising as well as those who aren’t.

-Still, yoga classes in most locales see a 90:10 ration of female to male practitioners.
+Still, yoga classes in most locales see a 90:10 ratio of female to male practitioners.
 Why?

 Yoga is for men, too, hair loss or not